ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

 *   **Update payload/artifacts** All the package updates are embedded in a monolithic payload (a.k.a root filesystem partition) and are downloadable from Omaha.
 Each DLC has its own update (or install) payload and is downloadable from Omaha.
-Chrome OS infrastructure automatically handles packaging and serving of DLC payloads.
+ChromeOS infrastructure automatically handles packaging and serving of DLC payloads.

 ### Organization and Content